ChandrewR/IBM-CallForCode/README.md

-# Community collaboration in the context of COVID-19
+# COVID-19 - Hospital search, Travel risk and Students scholarship - Idea and solution

 This solution starter was created by technologists from IBM.

 ## Authors

-- Henry Nash
-- Va Barbosa
-- Javier Torres
-- Omer Arad
-- JJ Asghar
-- Jody Burks
+- Chandru
-- Robert Loredo
+- Vinoth
-- Debbie Kestin Schildkraut
+- Moorthi
-- Bruce Weed
+- Arul

 ## Contents